-Schumer: Senate to move forward on $1.9 trillion covid bill and ‘We’ll have the votes’
+Senate to move forward on $1.9 trillion virus relief bill; Schumer says ‘we’ll have the votes’

-President Biden urged Senate Democrats on a private lunchtime call Tuesday to stay united behind the bill, arguing it’s broadly popular with the public and controversial only on Capitol Hill, according to two Democrats who spoke on condition of anonymity to recount the private comments.
+The president urged Senate Democrats during a lunchtime call Tuesday to stay united behind the bill, arguing that it’s broadly popular with the public and controversial only on Capitol Hill, according to two Democrats who spoke on the condition of anonymity to recount the private comments.

 “He got on and kind of gave us a rally call,” said Sen. Tim Kaine (D-Va.).

-Meanwhile Senate Minority Leader Mitch McConnell (R-Ky.) said he hoped that “in the end Senate Republicans will unanimously oppose it, just like House Republicans did” when the legislation passed the House on Saturday with no GOP votes.
+Meanwhile, Senate Minority Leader Mitch McConnell (R-Ky.) said he hoped that “in the end Senate Republicans will unanimously oppose it, just like House Republicans did” when the legislation passed the House on Saturday with no GOP support.

 “This is a wildly expensive proposal largely unrelated to the problem,” McConnell said.
-“We think this package should have been negotiated on a bipartisan basis. . . .
-Instead the new administration made a conscious decision to jam us.”
+“We think this package should have been negotiated on a bipartisan basis. … Instead, the new administration made a conscious decision to jam us.”

-Senate Democrats are pushing the sprawling legislation forward under a process called “budget reconciliation” that allows it to pass with a simple majority, instead of the 60 votes required for most major legislation.
-With the Senate split 50-50 between Democrats and Republicans, that means Democrats can succeed only if they stay united and Vice President Harris breaks the tie.
+Senate Democrats are pushing the sprawling legislation forward under a process called “budget reconciliation” that allows the measure to pass with a simple majority, instead of the 60 votes required for most major legislation.
+With the Senate split 50-50 between Democrats and Republicans, it means that Democrats can succeed only if they stay united and Vice President Harris breaks any tie.

-Democrats and the Biden administration want to complete the legislation ahead of a March 14 deadline when emergency unemployment benefits will expire for millions of Americans unless Congress acts to extend them.
+Democrats and the Biden administration want to complete the legislation before a March 14 deadline when emergency unemployment benefits will expire for millions of Americans unless Congress acts to extend them.

-If the Senate takes an initial procedural vote to open debate on the bill on Wednesday, final passage could come at the end of the week, following a lengthy amendment process.
-The legislation would then likely need to go back to the House for final passage.
+If the Senate takes an initial procedural vote to open debate on the bill on Wednesday, final passage could come at the end of the week, after a lengthy amendment process.
+The legislation would then probably need to go back to the House for final passage.

 Amendments are expected from all sides, with Sen. Bernie Sanders (I-Vt.) pledging a vote to restore a $15 minimum wage that the Senate parliamentarian ruled was not allowed in the bill under the rules of budget reconciliation.